 - Wait for the strip pad to change color.
 The instructions that came with the strips should tell you how long to wait.
 You may want to have a watch or timer available.

 - Compare the strip color to the color chart on the packaging.
-This gives you a range of the amount of ketones in your urine.
+This gives you a range for the amount of ketones found in your urine.